 By moving the entire visa application process online, this new generation of travel document service promises to transform the experience for both travelers and the issuing authority.
 Furthermore, it offers an end to trade-offs between convenience, border integrity, and the drive to cut bureaucracy and red tape.

-In this article, we'll see how Uganda has made the switch from traditional, paper-based procedures to a sophisticated and fully integrated electronic visa system.
+This article will see how Uganda has made the switch from traditional, paper-based procedures to a sophisticated and fully integrated electronic visa system.
 We'll also consider the benefits that are being reaped as a result.

 So how does the e-Visa system work?